-Runoff from Subbasin soils occurs when precipitation falls in excess of the infiltration capacity of the soils.
+Runoff from Subbasin Uplands occurs when precipitation falls in excess of the infiltration capacity of the Uplands soils and due to groundwater contributions to streamflow in tributaries to the Napa River that flow out of the Uplands.
+The runoff may reach the Subbasin as flow in stream channels.
 The Subbasin water budget utilizes runoff calculations from the BCM as the source for runoff from the Uplands into the Subbasin.
-Years for which BCM results are not available were estimated based on PRISIM precipitation data and the relationship between Uplands precipitation and runoff.
+Years for which BCM results are not available were estimated based on PRISIM precipitation data and the relationship between Uplands precipitation and Uplands runoff.